asenzz/tempus-core/README.md

 - George Kour - ML consulting
 - prof Jihad El-Sana - Advice and support
 - prof Dejan Gjorgjevik - Consultancy and support, referring students at FINKI Skopje
-- prof William Cohen - ADA boost code
+- prof William Cohen - for the ADA boost code
-- Oleg Gumbar, Milen Hristov, Aleksandar Miladinov, Ali Kasmu - Sysadmins
+- Oleg Gumbar, Milen Hristov, Aleksandar Miladinov, Ali Kasmu - Sysadmins in Papakaya
-- Vasil Savuliak - Referring people for the office in Kiev
+- Vasil Savuliak - for referring people to the office in Kiev